-- Once you have worked the stitch after the yarn over, there is no need to hold it in place and you can remove your finger.
+- Once you have worked the first stitch after the yarn over, there is no need to hold it in place and you can remove your finger.

 - When you work back on the return row, you can work into the yarn over like a normal stitch.
 The stitch will look open and looser.